 (APN) is the term used to define a cohort of nurses working in specialised and advanced roles within the healthcare system.
 Here at

 the RCH our Advanced Practice Nursing Group includes:

-There are currently more than 200 APN’s across
+Currently there are more than 200 APN’s across

-various specialties and services, who provide expert care to patients and their
+various specialties and services, who provide coordination, advisory and leadership in clinical practice.

 sharing of ideas and knowledge.
-This forum provides an opportunity for APN's to discuss individual, local and organisational initiatives and improvements.
+This forum provides an opportunity for APN's to discuss individual, local, organisational and community initiatives, ideas and improvements.

 APN Meeting Terms of Reference

-Information for new APNs can be found in the APN orientation manual.
+Information and guidance for new APNs can be found in the APN orientation manual.

-The organisation supports peer supervisions for APNs and it is an expectation that all APNs will priortise their time and actively participate in group peer supervision program.
+RCH supports group clinical supervision for APNs and it is an expectation that APNs prioritise their time to actively participate in the clinical supervision program.